surma/surma.dev/content/things/compile-js.md

 1.000000,2.000000,3.000000
 ```

 To compile to WebAssembly, use the `--wasm` flag and provide the path to
-WASI-SDK's `clang++` (and additional compiler flags, if desired):
+WASI-SDK’s `clang++` (and additional compiler flags, if desired):

 ```
 $ cat testprog.js | \
     cargo run -- \
     --wasm \
     --clang-path $HOME/Downloads/wasi-sdk-16.0/bin/clang++ \
     -- -Oz -flto -Wl,--lto-O3